-- Stops the ovaries from releasing an egg each month. - Thickens the mucus at the entrance to the womb (cervix) to stop sperm from moving into the uterus. - Thins the lining of the uterus to stop a fertilised egg from implanting.
+- Stops the ovaries from releasing an egg each month. - Thickens the mucus at the entrance to the uterus (cervix) to stop sperm from moving into the uterus.

-The implant is 99.9% effective.
+The implant is 99.9% effective at preventing pregnancy.

-- You don't have to remember to take a pill every day - The implant is immediately effective if inserted during the first five days of your period. - It's not obvious that you have an implant. - It lasts for three years but if it doesn't suit, you can have it removed. - It's safe to use if you're breastfeeding or if you can't take oestrogen. - Fertility returns as soon as it's taken out. - An inexpensive form of contraception in the long term if you have a Medicare card.
+- You don't have to remember to take a pill every day. - The implant is immediately effective if inserted during the first five days of your period. - It's not obvious that you have an implant. - It lasts for three years but if it doesn't suit, you can have it removed. - It's safe to use if you're breastfeeding or if you can't take oestrogen. - Fertility returns as soon as it's taken out. - It's an inexpensive form of contraception in the long term if you have a Medicare card.

-The implant can prevent unintended pregnancy for up to 3 years and can be removed at any time.
+The implant can prevent unplanned pregnancy for up to 3 years and can be removed at any time.

-- The contraceptive implant does not protect against STIs but can be used at the same time as condoms. - Regular period patterns will change and you can get unpredictable or irregular bleeding (talk to your doctor about this). - The implant can only be inserted or removed by a trained professional in a minor surgical procedure. - Insertion and removal can cause bruising and some soreness. - It may leave a very small scar.
+- The contraceptive implant does not protect against STIs but can be used at the same time as condoms. - Regular period patterns will change and you can get unpredictable or irregular bleeding (talk to your doctor about this as there are many ways to manage it). - The implant can only be inserted or removed by a trained professional in a minor surgical procedure. - Insertion and removal can cause bruising and some soreness. - It may leave a very small scar.